Dimitrolito/docs_guild/docs/2-existing-mechanisms.md

 # 2. Tradeoffs of Existing Mechanisms

 The existing suite of protocol funding mechanisms have so far adequately supported the ecosystem, but come with their own tradeoffs:
-- Typically not forward looking, eg. they are usually retroactive
+- Typically not forward-looking, eg. they are usually retroactive
 - Tend to favor projects/teams instead of individuals
 - Formed around mediating institutions
 - Do not typically give exposure to the upside of application layer